koodaamo/genesys-notifications/README.md

 See https://developer.genesys.cloud/api/rest/v2/notifications/notification_service for background.

-The library provides:
+The library provides a notifications Channel implementation that encapsulates the websocket connection management.
+Features:

 * channel connection & topic subscriptions
-* async iterator for notifications
+* async iterator for getting notifications
 * automatic channel reconnect on failure
-* helpful custom exceptions whenever recovery is not possible
+* helpful custom exceptions
-* automatic channel lifetime extension or rollover when expiring or closing for maintenance [^1]
+* automatic channel lifetime extension to avoid channel expiry
+* support for rollover to a new connection when channel expires or closes for maintenance [^1]

 The scope of the library is intentionally limited to making single notifications channel management more convenient by encapsulating the above features.